Roslyn–Flower Hill Elementary School: Closure, 1980

 The school served the community until September 1980, when it was closed, due to the declining enrollment numbers following the baby-boom era; district enrollment totals decreased by 23% between 1966 and 1975.
 It was the fourth school closed by the Roslyn Union Free School District within an eight-year span due to these enrollment declines.

 Many parents in the community were concerned over the district's plans to close the school, and, during a school board meeting on March 13, 1980, the Roslyn Board of Education was presented with a petition signed by 774 residents, protesting the Flower Hill School's closure.

-Despite the community's efforts to keep the Flower Hill School opened, its closure was approved by the Roslyn Board of Education during the next board meeting on March 24, 1980, during which the school board voted 6-to-1 in favor of doing so.
-Financial burdens were cited by the district as a reason for the school's closure, and it was estimated in 1980 that by closing the school, the district would be able to save roughly $100,000 (1980 USD) annually.
+Despite the community's efforts to keep the Flower Hill School opened, its closure was approved by the Roslyn Board of Education during the next board meeting on March 24, 1980, during which the school board voted 6–to–1 in favor of doing so.
+Financial burdens were cited by the school district as a reason for the school's closure, and it was estimated in 1980 that by closing the school, the district would be able to save roughly $100,000 (1980 USD) annually.

-After the school, 1980s – present
+After the school, 1980s–present

 Following the Roslyn School District's closure of the school, the building was briefly used as an early childhood center before that program was moved to the former Village School in the neighboring village of Roslyn.

 After its closure, Flower Hill residents and officials attempted to purchase some or all of the property with the intentions of turning it into a neighborhood park, complete with a playground and sports facilities.
 Their efforts were unsuccessful, as the Village of Flower Hill was unable to secure the highest bid for the property.

 In 1982, following Flower Hill's unsuccessful bid for the property, the Roslyn Board of Education sold the vacant school to developers for $620,000 (1982 USD).
-The sale was approved by the school board in a vote of 1,079-to-344.
+The sale was approved by the school district in a vote of 1,079-to-344.

-Subsequently, the vacant school was demolished, and its property would be subdivided, becoming the Mashady Estates subdivision in the 1980s, and now consists of multiple single-family homes; it was developed by the N & H Development Corporation.
-This subdivision includes 8 single-family homes on 15,000 square foot (1,400 m2) lots.
+Subsequently, the vacant school was demolished, and the property was subdivided, becoming the Mashady Estates housing development in the 1980s, and now consists of multiple single-family homes; it was developed by the N & H Development Corporation.
+This housing development includes 8 single-family homes on 15,000 square-foot (1,400 m2) lots.